MIKE EHRHARD - SADLY, WE LOST MIKE TO CANCER ON JUNE 21, 2018. A GREAT MUSICIAN, A REAL GENTLEMAN, AND A TRUE FRIEND. WE MISS YOU, MIKE.

 Mike started playing drums professionally in 1972.
-He is the author of You're In The Band, a "play-along" book and tape package that sold in music stores throughout the world.
+He was the author of You're In The Band, a "play-along" book and tape package that is sold in music stores throughout the world.
 Mike attended the St. Louis Conservatory from 1979-1983 and he plays all percussion instruments.
 He studied with John Kasica and the late Rick Holmes.
-Over the past 25 years Mike has studied with the late Jim Chapin and periodically studies with Kenny Aronoff and Chuck Silverman.
+Over the course of 25 years Mike studied with the late Jim Chapin, and periodically studied with Kenny Aronoff and Chuck Silverman.

-Mike plays in a number of bands in the St. Louis area including Everyday People, Abbey Road Warriors, Rockin' Chair, Gateway to Agape Choir, and Jazz 4 U.
+Mike played in a number of bands in the St. Louis area including Everyday People, Abbey Road Warriors, Rockin' Chair, Gateway to Agape Choir, and Jazz 4 U.

 In Mike's words...